0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-blockchain.md

 If you need access to a reader node for integration purposes we recommend you to [run your own node](../../node-operations/run-a-reader-node.md).
 If you don't want to run your own, you can ask for help in the [community Discord](../../get-support-from-pbc-community.md).

-If you just want to test the API or only need occasional access, then a good approach to use the public reader node.
+If you just want to test the API or only need occasional access, then a good approach is to use the public reader node.
 Notice, that the public reader is rate limited.

 The public reader node is available at